citp/privacy-policy-historical/u/ut/uta/utah.gov.md

 The data collected serve as part of our statistical analysis about the use of our Web sites so we may better design online services and improve access to them.
-We do not attempt to gain personally identifiable information about individual users and associate it with IP addresses.
+We do not attempt to gain personally identifiable information about individual users and associate it with IP addresses unless explicitly stated as part of a government agency service.
 The State does not use the information automatically collected to ascertain your personally identifiable information.

 Except where specified, you do not have to provide personally identifiable information to visit or download information from State Web sites.
 Unless you choose to make your personally identifiable information available to us, the State does not collect such information from you.
 The State does not use or place spyware on your computer.
 Be aware that government agencies may request personally identifiable information from you in order to perform requested specialized services.